-Other Interests: Professors also have a life outside the college.
-My interests extend beyond the classroom and writing to my family, doing volunteer teaching in other countries, engaging sports such as racquetball and canoeing, and camping and travel.
-I have spent time in almost every state, 66 countries, and on all the continents.
-I recently taught philosophy for a semester at United International College in Zhuhai, China.
-I also have lived and taught for a year in Lesotho at Morija Theological Seminary and in Kenya at Daystar University in Nairobi.
-I have participated in seminars in China, Korea, India, Pakistan, and Russia, have lectured in China and Slovenia, and have taken students to study Mesoamerican culture in Central America and faculty on a Fulbright-Hays study tour to Namibia.
-Travel makes it possible to meet interesting persons from different cultures and to experience the richness and diversity of cultures, geography, flora and fauna.
+Other Interests: Professors have a life outside the college.
+My interests extend beyond the classroom and writing to my family, doing volunteer teaching in other countries, engaging in sports such as racquetball and canoeing, and camping and travel.
+I have spent time in every state, 73 countries, and on all the continents.
+Over the years I have taught for a semester or more in Lesotho, Kenya, China, Liberia, and Ghana.
+I have participated in or led Fulbright-Hays Travel Seminars in India, Pakistan, and Namibia, and have lectured or read papers in China, Korea, Slovenia, Slovakia, Germany, and Russia.
+Travel makes it possible to meet interesting persons, to make friends with people from different nations, and to experience the richness and diversity of cultures, geography, history, flora and fauna.

-I am active in the Roseville Covenant church and am working with the Evangelical Covenant Church of Kenya to develop projects like chicken farming, small business microloans, a sewing project, and leadership training that further their mission in their community.
+I am active in the Roseville Covenant church and work with the Evangelical Covenant Church of Kenya and churches in Liberia to develop projects and leadership training that further their mission in their communities.

 - B.A.
 Wheaton College